'I am thrilled to hear of the Royal College of Music's plans to develop its facilities.'

 Replacing an older instrument that had been in service for a century, the new Royal College of Music organ is in recognition of James Zheng Huang HonRCM, generously supported by the Kingdom Music Education Group, with additional support from The Hon Richard Lyttelton & Romilly Lyttelton, Jane Wilson and John Ward.

-Our building project has started
+Our building project progresses

 The courtyard in its existing form was last used as a public space during the Spring Term of 2017.
 It was cleared before Easter, ready for the builders to arrive and begin the transformation.